 I have found that other courses give one enormous amounts of research to do and really a tiny amount of lessons as such.
 One has to teach oneself and its stressful.
 Nothing has been stressful in your course, just so much care and detailed help in every avenue.
 Thank you so much.

 The PLANT DESIGN FORMULA has REALLY opened my eyes.
 Although I had the plant knowledge through the work I do, I never had the gift of placing the plants into the perfect balance and harmony that you show in your lessons.
 I always focused on the texture and colours and collectors’ items, and not the shapes.

 Through your lessons again I see the plants through new eyes – SHAPE 🙂 A total revelation to me !
 Your successful plant design list is absolutely wonderful.
 That is something I will be using with every plan I design.

-So if you’d like to do the same training as Vicki at a reduced rate (until 24th Nov 2016) take advantage of our 2 for the price of 1 offer and save nearly £200 ($300) on our best courses. http://successfulgardendesigncourses.com/great-garden-offer-plant-formula/
+So if you’d like to do the same training as Vicki at a reduced rate go to: https://successfulgardendesigncourses.com/great-garden-formula/